-The revised proposed amendment will be presented to the Full Board for adoption as an emergency rule at the July 2020 meeting of the Board of Regents.
+The revised proposed amendment will be presented to the Full Board for adoption as an emergency rule at its October 2020 meeting.
 A copy of the proposed rule is included as Attachment A, and a Statement of Facts and Circumstances which necessitate emergency action is included as Attachment B.